-LLM - 322A Corporate Taxation
+LLM - 322A Federal Income Taxation of Corporations and Shareholders I

-This course addresses tax treatment, planning techniques, and problems of transactions between corporations and their shareholders, transfers to a corporation, capital structure of corporations, dividends and other distributions, stock redemptions, corporate liquidations, and tax free reorganizations.
-(Offered through the LLM in Taxation and Estate Planning Programs.
-JD students seeking to enroll must obtain the approval of the program director.)
+Analyzes tax treatment, tax problems and tax planning techniques involving transactions between corporations and their shareholders: transfers to corporation; capital structure; dividends and other distributions; stock redemptions and liquidations; stock dividends and preferred stock bailouts; and introduction to S corporations.
+Crosslisted with and equivalent to TA 322A.
+JD students seeking to enroll must obtain the approval of the program director.
+Prerequisite(s): LLM 330.